H3X638/HackTheBox/delivery.md

 # Foothold

-Ran a Nmap scan along with a gobuster scan.
-The gobuster scan didn't give me anything useful, the nmap scan showed that there was something running on a higher port.
-I decided to poke around the website, there were a few different links, one of them ended up bringing me to a help desk section where you could submit a ticket.
-My original thought was that I could upload a malicious attachment to my ticket, but that turned out to be a dead end.
-After further enumeration I came across a mattersmost login page, I remembered that in the source code of the page there was a section mentioning that once you register you'll get access to the website.
-I created a new user and register with a random email ending in @delivery.htb.
-Then submitted a help ticket requesting that my email be registered.
-After refreshing the page I was provided with a link to activate my account.
-Once I was inside, there were various post containing information about credentials.
-The first set of credentials I chose allowed me to ssh in as maildeliverer.
+I initiated a Nmap scan alongside a gobuster scan.
+While the gobuster results proved unfruitful, the Nmap scan revealed activity on a higher port.
+Intrigued, I explored the website, discovering several links, one of which led me to a help desk section where tickets could be submitted.
+Initially, I considered uploading a malicious attachment to my ticket but hit a dead end.
+Further enumeration led me to a Mattermost login page.
+Recalling a snippet in the page's source code suggesting access upon registration, I created a new user using a random email ending in @delivery.htb.
+I submitted a help ticket requesting email registration and, upon refreshing the page, received a link to activate my account.

+Once inside, I found numerous posts containing valuable information, including credentials.
+Opting for the first set of credentials, I successfully SSHed in as "maildeliverer."

 ![Registration.png](/delivery/images/registration.png)